szsz/endless-pools-controller/README.md

 This project is a smart controller for a swim machine, built on the ESP32-S3 microcontroller.
 It provides:
 - A web-based interface for configuring and running workouts.
-- WiFi connectivity for easy access from any device.
+- WiFi and Ethernet connectivity for easy access from any device.
 - Persistent storage of workouts and preferences.
 - Real-time monitoring and control of the swim machine.